ton-community/ton-docs/docs/develop/howto/step-by-step.md

 provided you have set up the environment variable `FIFTPATH` to `<source-directory>/crypto/fift/lib:<source-directory>/crypto/smartcont` and installed the fift binary as `/usr/bin/fift` (or anywhere else in your `PATH`).

-The newly-created message to the new smart contract must have its bounce bit clear, otherwise the transfer will be "bounced" to its sender.
-This is the reason we have passed the "non-bounceable" address `0QAu6bT9Twd8myIygMNXY9-e2rC0GsINNvQAlnfflcOv4uVb` of our new wallet smart contract.
+The newly-created message to the new smart contract must have its bounce bit cleared; otherwise, the transfer will be bounced to its sender.
+This is the reason we have passed the non-bounceable address `0QAu6bT9Twd8myIygMNXY9-e2rC0GsINNvQAlnfflcOv4uVb` of our new wallet smart contract.

-This Fift code creates an internal message from the test giver smart contract to the address of our new smart contract carrying 6.666 test TON Coins (you can enter any other amount here up to approximately 20 TON Coins).
-Then this message is enveloped into an external message addressed to the test giver; this external message must also contain the correct sequence number of the test giver.
-When the test giver receives such an external message, it checks whether the sequence number matches the one stored in its persistent data, and if it does, sends the embedded internal message with the required amount of test TON Coins to its destination (our smart contract in this case).
+This Fift code creates an internal message from the test giver smart contract to the address of our new smart contract carrying 6.666 test TON (you can enter any other amount here up to approximately 20 TON).
+The message is then enveloped into an external message addressed to the test giver.
+This external message must also contain the correct sequence number of the test giver.
+When the test giver receives such an external message, it checks whether the sequence number matches the one stored in its persistent data, and if it does, sends the embedded internal message with the required amount of test TON to its destination (our smart contract in this case).

 The external message is serialized and saved into the file `wallet-query.boc`.
 Some output is generated in the process: